PauloAguayo/Faster_RCNN_HT/README.md

 In folder "Faster_RCNN" you can find the model ".pb" and the labels ".pbtxt".

-The code allows you to see the detections through the screen, and in parallel, it writes a "csv" file with timestamp, frames, density and different kind of detections, like current detections, total detections and new detections; beside, it can show online charts related to current detections; and finally, it can make recordings of both process in only one frame.
+The code allows you to see the detections through the screen, and in parallel, it writes a "csv" file with timestamps, frames, density and different kind of detections, like current detections, total detections and new detections; beside, it can show online charts related to current detections; and finally, it can make recordings of both process in only one frame.

 In folder "Results" can be found the results of the algorithm, like videos and/or csv files.